katesroad/Microservices-React-Node/notes/section.04.md

   Services provide networking between pods

   - types of services
-    - Cluster IP: Setup an easy to remember URL to access a pod, only expose pods in the cluster
+    - Cluster IP: Setup an easy to remember URL to access a pod, only expose pods in the cluster(**Internal**)
     - Node Port: Make a pod accessible outside of the cluster. usually, only used for dev purpose
     - Load balancer: Make a pod accessibale from outside of the cluster.
 This is the right way to expose a pod t othe outside world
     - External Name: Redirects an in-cluster request to a CNAME url

+- colocated deployment with service in a deployment yaml file

 - ## Skaffold
+  SDqww`qwrt345